One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Additional Experiment Details

 \subsection{Ablation study}

 We perform the following ablation studies to verify the effectiveness of our several important design choices.

 {\bf Two-step vs.\ direct keypoint prediction.} We estimate the keypoints in an image by first predicting the canonical keypoints and then applying the transformation and the deformations.
 To compare this approach with direct keypoint location prediction, we train another network that directly predicts the final source and driving keypoints in the image.
 In particular, the keypoint detector $L$ directly predicts the final source and driving keypoints in the image instead of the canonical ones, and there is no pose estimator $H$ and deformation estimator $\Delta$.
-Note that the direct keypoint prediction model has no pose control for the output video since the head pose is no longer estimated.
+Since there is no pose estimator, we do not need any pose supervision (i.e., head pose loss) for this direct prediction network.
+Note that while this model is only slightly inferior to our final (two-step) model quantitatively, it has no pose control for the output video since the head pose is no longer estimated, so a major feature of our method would be lost.

 {\bf 3D vs.\ 2D warping.} We generate 3D flow fields from the estimated keypoints to warp 3D features.
 Another option is to project the keypoints to 2D, estimate a 2D flow field, and extract 2D features from the source image.
 The estimated 2D flow filed is then used to warp 2D image features.